ruczynskipatryk/ruczynskipatryk/README.md

 🌍 I'm based in Poland.

-- 🔭 I’m currently working on **my very own 🎮 2D game based on JAVA.**
+- 🔭 I’m currently working on **my very own 🎮 2D game based on JAVA.
+You can check this project right below.**

 - 🌱 I’m currently learning **☕️ JAVA**